Mariemzd/HumansForageFoRwd_paper/README.md

 1. Download _Simulate_Experiment1_ jupyter notebook.
 2. Download _Walk.py_ .
 This script will will be called by _Simulate_Experiment1_ notebook to generate the reward walks.
 3. Download _Agent.py_ .
 This script will will be called by _Simulate_Experiment1_ notebook to simulate both RL and Foraging agents.
 4. Follow the instructions found in _Simulate_Experiment1_.
-You should have 1 pickle file named (bestperfDic.pickle).
+You should have 1 pickle file named (bestperfDic.pickle). [run time ~ 3 minutes]
 The expected pickle file is also available in the repository under the same names.
 6. Download _PlotAgentPerf_ jupyter notebook.
-Run the script using the csv files from step (4) and follow the steps provided in the notebook.
+Run the script using the pickle files from step (4) and execute all cells to visualize the plots.

 ### Dependencies
 All software dependencies (including version numbers) can be found in requirements.txt